-These online entities work more on the lines of a local dealer which buys/sells cryptocurrencies from/to you, and offers/accepts the local currency.
+These online entities work more on the lines of a local dealer who buy/sell cryptocurrencies from/to you, and offer/accept the local currency.
 Although you can place buy/sell orders with such exchanges, there’s no hard-core trading facility on offer.

 Fiat vs Pure Exchanges